Cutting firewood with a chainsaw: working effectively and safely

 Close-up of a piece of firewood in a sawhorse

-With the Rapid Duro 3 saw chain, STIHL has brought to market a chain with carbide tips for medium-power chainsaws.
-Its teeth are no match even for dirty or particularly tough wood.
-It also stays sharp for up to ten times longer than standard saw chains.
+Made for medium-power chainsaw, our Picco Duro 3 saw chain, uses carbide-tipped teeth that are no match even for dirty or particularly tough wood.
+Designed for durability, it stays sharp for up to four times longer than standard saw chains.

 Summary: cutting firewood with a chainsaw